Longwarry

 Table Chart PROFILE FAQ

-Health performance in Longwarry is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts
+Health performance in Longwarry is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover stands at approximately 51% (~1,572 people), lower than the national average of 55.7%.
-Mental health issues and asthma are the most prevalent conditions, affecting 10.8 and 9.8% of residents respectively.
-In contrast, 64.5% report no medical ailments, compared to 0% in Rest of Vic.
-The area has 12.3% of residents aged 65 and over (382 people).
-Health outcomes among seniors require particular attention due to the challenges they present.
+Approximately 51% (~1,567 people) of Longwarry's total population has private health cover, which is lower than the national average of 55.7%.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 10.8 and 9.8% of residents respectively.
+Conversely, 64.5% of residents declare themselves completely clear of medical ailments, compared to 63.4% in Rest of Vic.
+The working-age population experiences notable health challenges with elevated chronic condition rates.
+Longwarry has 11.9% (369 people) of its residents aged 65 and over, lower than the 23.9% in Rest of Vic.
+Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.

 Frequently Asked Questions - Health